 Emergency Dentist in Tinley Park, IL

 If you think you are experiencing a dental emergency, please call us right away at (708) 444-7645 to schedule an appointment for the same day.
-Our office hours are Monday and Wednesday 10 AM to 7 PM, Tuesday and Friday 2 PM to 7 PM, Thursday 9 AM to 2 PM, and Saturday 9 AM to 2 PM (the third Saturday of every month).
+Our office hours are Monday through Wednesday and Friday 10 AM to 7 PM, Thursday 9 AM to 2 PM, and Saturday 9 AM to 2 PM (the third Saturday of every month).
 If it is outside of our office hours or we are unable to answer your call, please leave a message and we will get back to you as soon as we can.

 What is a Dental Emergency?

 If you are experiencing a dental emergency, such as uncontrolled bleeding, a fractured or knocked-out tooth, a severe infection, or severe pain, you should contact your dentist immediately.
 Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
 If they are unavailable, you should seek urgent care at the nearest medical facility.

 If any of the following statements apply to you, you are having a dental emergency and should contact us immediately.

 - My tooth has been chipped or cracked.

 - My mouth is bleeding and won’t stop.

 - I’m in extreme pain or am experiencing severe swelling in my gums, mouth, or jaw.